Skip to main content

 The Hidden Policy Benefits

 After Hurricane Katrina, a pattern emerged in Louisiana and Mississippi where multiple insurers denied wind damage claims by attributing all damage to flooding (which was excluded under the homeowners policies but covered separately under flood policies).
 Policyholders alleged that the insurers knew full well that wind caused significant damage but deliberately misattributed it to flood to avoid paying.
 In several of these cases, juries agreed that the insurers did not merely make a judgment call on the cause of loss — they knowingly misrepresented the cause of damage to avoid their contractual obligations.
-One Mississippi jury returned a verdict of $2.5 million in compensatory damages and $12.5 million in punitive damages against a major insurer after finding that the company had engaged in fraud by deliberately misclassifying wind damage as flood damage.
-These cases demonstrate that deliberately misattributing the cause of loss to avoid coverage is not just unreasonable — it can be fraudulent.
+Substantial compensatory and punitive awards were entered against major insurers in some of these cases.
+The broader pattern demonstrates that deliberately misattributing the cause of loss to avoid coverage is not just unreasonable — it can be fraudulent.

 Misrepresenting Policy Terms to an Elderly Policyholder